 Pastaio is Italian for someone who makes pasta by hand - something you'll see plenty of in this venture by Stevie Parle (Dock Kitchen, Rotorino, Palatino, Craft) in Soho.
 Fast, casual and good value - particularly for this area - the pasta is super and the Prosecco slushies a must.

-Randall and Aubin is a Soho institution, having been here for over 20 years.
-And there's a reason for it - eating here is a lot of fun.
+Randall & Aubin is a Soho institution, having been here for over 20 years.
+And there's a reason for its longevity - eating here is a lot of fun.
 There's a big emphasis on sustainability, on French and British seafood classics - as well as some great rotisserie chicken.

 This restaurant is from Jason Atherton and, to date, his only one in Soho.
-Expect a very British menu, with plenty of starters in jars too.
 As with all of Atherton's places, the bar is just as important - so make time to head upstairs for a cocktail or three.
+There's also a lovely chef's counter restaurant hidden away in the basement.

-This is the first of Neil Rankin's Temper restaurants, taking over a huge basement spot in Soho.
+This is the first of the Temper restaurants, taking over a huge basement spot in Soho.
 The room is dominated by a central kitchen where all the smoking happens.
 From that you can expect tacos, meat piled onto freshly baked flatbread and a lot of mezcal.

 The French House is mainly known as a classic Soho pub - but it also has a dining room upstairs.
 It's a small affair - it almost feels like a private dining room - but it's hosted some great names.
-Currently, it's home to ex-Merchants Tavern chef Neil Borthwick who's cooking up French classics.
+It's now home to ex-Merchants Tavern chef Neil Borthwick who's cooking up French classics.

 Hands down one of the best counter dining experience in town, albeit not the quietest one.
 Expect a Jerusalem-style menu here, with additional influences from Southern Spain and Italy, North Africa through to the Levant.
 You can grab a table at the back - but try for the full-on counter experience if you can.